diskoverdata/diskover-docs/source_files/user_media_xytech_plugins.md

 The plugin finds all of the Xytech Media Order folders on the storage volume(s), then pulls additional status and attributes/metadata and adds them as "properties" of that folder.

-The following are examples of order status [attributes](https://docs.diskoverdata.com/diskover_user_guide/#attributesmetadata) within Diskover, allowing correlation with the Xytech application, therefore, enabling that data to be searched, analyzed, as well as engaged in workflows.
+The following are examples of order status [attributes](https://docs.diskoverdata.com/diskover_user_guide/#field-names) within Diskover, allowing correlation with the Xytech application, therefore, enabling that data to be searched, analyzed, as well as engaged in workflows.
 Please note that the fields harvested from Xytech are configurable.

 <img src="images/image_diskover_xytech_order_status_attributes_invoiced.png" width="350">

-A Xytech column can be added in the Diskover search page giving a summary of the [attributes](https://docs.diskoverdata.com/diskover_user_guide/#attributesmetadata).
+A Xytech column can be added in the Diskover search page, giving a summary of the [attributes](https://docs.diskoverdata.com/diskover_user_guide/#attributesmetadata).

 ![Image: Xytech Attributes in Diskover Search Page](images/image_diskover_xytech_order_status_search_page.png)

 #### Order Status Analytics Within Diskover

 Business context metadata allows for granular and powerful analytics with information relevant to your business.
-Once the Xytech attributes are indexed by Diskover, they can be used in various [reporting tools](https://docs.diskoverdata.com/diskover_user_guide/#analytics).
+Once the Xytech attributes are indexed by Diskover, they can be used in various [reporting tools](https://docs.diskoverdata.com/diskover_user_guide/#analytic).

 Below are examples of analytics using Diskover's [Reports](https://docs.diskoverdata.com/diskover_user_guide/#reports) feature.